Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates

 Of the two sources, PKS 2131 remains the stronger SMBHB candidate.
 Recent ACT observations have strengthened the case for PKS J0805.
 The few yr periods make these sources some of the most promising individually identifiable nHz GW emitting candidates.
 Ultimately, more data is required to determine if either is indeed a binary as well as to probe the putative wind.
 Near-IR observations could bridge the gap between radio and optical to extend the phase shift trend.
 High quality spectra will be key, as they would contain imprints of the orbital velocities and wind velocities and show variability \citep[e.g.][]{2005ApJ...622L.129B}.
 A lack of spectral variation would suggest the SMBHB hypothesis is severely deprecated.

 Long-term blazar monitoring with OVRO has revealed the existence of this class of possible SMBHBs.
 Simons Observatory and other mm and cm instruments continuously monitoring the sky may find more sources with similar phenomenology.
-The periods seen in PKS 2131 and PKS J0805 have been predictive and in PKS 2131 also retrodictive.
-As PKS 2131 has proven, extant archival data has the ability to make less significant periodicities more significant.
-Additionally, while the centroid shifts in spatial position associated with these sources may be too small to be resolved by EHT, variation in more nearby sources, which may soon be found, could be directly imaged.
-Continued monitoring and additional multi-wavelength observing programs can secure these sources as binaries and identify more binary candidates with relativistic jets.
+The periods seen in PKS 2131 and PKS J0805 have been both predictive and retrodictive, {as the sinusoidal variation has been corroborated by both new and preexisting data.} As PKS 2131 has proven, extant archival data has the ability to make less significant periodicities more significant.
+Additionally, while the shifts in the spatial position centroid of these sources may be too small to be resolved by EHT, variation in more nearby sources, which may soon be found, could be directly imaged.
+Continued monitoring and additional multi-wavelength observing programs can secure these sources as binaries and identify more SMBHB candidates with relativistic jets.